ten-protocol/go-ten/tools/walletextension/README.md

 ### Running Wallet Extension with Docker

 To build a docker image use docker build command.
 Please note that you need to run it from the root of the repository.
-Ro run the container you can use `./docker_run.sh`.
-You can add parameters to the script, and they are passed to wallet extension
+To run the container you can use `./docker_run.sh`.
+You can add parameters to the script, and they are passed to the wallet extension
 (example: `-host=0.0.0.0` to be able to access wallet extension endpoints via localhost).

 ### HTTP Endpoints

-For interacting with Obscuro Gateway, there are the following HTTP endpoint available:
+For interacting with Obscuro Gateway, there are the following HTTP endpoints available:

 - `GET /v1/join`